The first Pan Pacific in Japan, perched atop Shinjuku, between Kabukicho's neon glow and mineral silence.

 - Booking score 9.5/10 from 287 reviews, one of Shinjuku's best

-- Pan-Asian gastronomic restaurant with Japanese seasonal produce
+- Pan-Asian gastronomic restaurant with seasonal Japanese produce

 - Direct airport shuttle, on-site parking (rare in this neighbourhood)